Rajah & Tann

 Specialist internal groups focus on other Asian jurisdictions.

 Who uses it?

 The firm advises clients in the energy, chemical, and construction and engineering sectors, such as Malakoff, the largest independent power producer in Malaysia; Petronas Chemicals Group; Korea’s GS Engineering and Construction and Samsung C&T; and Australia’s Thiess.

 It also has metals and mining clients such as Sumitomo, Bhushan Power & Steel and Global Steel Philippines.

 In the telecoms sector it has advised AT&T, and other well-known clients are Kempinski Hotels, Singapore Airlines and Air Asia.

-Government clients include Laos, which it represented in a mining dispute as co-counsel with Jones Day Indonesia, and Kazakhstan.
+Government clients include Laos (which it represented in a mining dispute as co-counsel with Jones Day), Indonesia, the Philippines and Kazakhstan.

 In 2012, Rajah & Tann secured a significant SIAC award against the Philippine National Bank and several other Philippine financial institutions, on behalf of companies owned by Indian steel magnate Pramod Mittal.
-The award was set aside by the Singapore High Court in 2014 but an appeal is pending.
+The award was set aside by the Singapore High Court in 2014 but partially reinstated this year.